jaewonwashere/How-to-screen-with-OCP/README.md

     pwd
     ```
     CSC's [HPC overview](https://csc.cnsi.ucsb.edu/sites/default/files/2023-01/HPC_Workshop_Winter_23.pdf), as well as resources such as this [cheat sheet](https://www.stationx.net/linux-command-line-cheat-sheet/) will guide you through more essential Linux CLI(command line interface) commands.

+11. Now, let's install some packages.
+An easy way to install (almost) everything you need to run ocp calculations
 12.